elkebir-group/PCCH/README.md

         $ python PCC.py t.tree l.labeling
         a-      6       Optimal         0.366915225982666

 `PCCH` takes as input a tree file and a location labeling file along with optional arguments.
+It prints the primary location, the number of migrations and comigrations, if the solution is optimal, and the running time.

         usage: PCCH.py [-h] [-p PRIMARY] [-c COLORMAP] [--log] [-o OUTPUT] [-t THREADS] phylogeny leaf_labeling